© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement 300m east of Knight House Farm is a scheduled monument protected by Historic England under reference 1016412.
 View the official record →

-Medieval settlement 300m east of Knight House Farm is a deserted medieval village site located in Somerset.
+Medieval settlement 300m east of Knight House Farm is a recorded archaeological site in Somerset dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016412.

 Medieval settlement 300m east of Knight House Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016412.